leonschoene/41934_Advanced_BIM_Group_20/A3/BEP.md

 The information is written into a report that can be used to get a permit from authorities or as a readable version for persons that do not rely on the topic, e.g. various customers.
 The process can be iterative.
 In the beginning, there must be load-bearing elements before the tool starts.
 In the end, before the report is created, the user has to prove, that the results are acceptable.
 ## Information Exchange
+The minimum level of detail for our workflow to work is LOD 300, in which specific elements are confirmed as 3D object geometry with object dimensions, capacities, and connections defined.
+In this way, the start and end coordinate for each element can be obtained.
+After the workflow, the LOD will still be 300, but some additional material properties will be available for next stages.